Click Here to Shop the Virtual Khan el-Khalili, the Store for Egypt Lovers

-Building Materials of the Pyramids Builders by Alan Winston
+Building Materials of the Pyramids Builders by Jimmy Dunn writing as Alan Winston

 Many of the pyramids were built with a number of different stone materials.
 Most of the material used was fairly rough, low grade limestone used to build the pyramid core, while fine white limestone was often employed for the outer casing as well as to cover interior walls, though pink granite was also often used on inner walls.
 Basalt or alabaster was not uncommon for floors, particularly in the mortuary temples, as was mudbricks to build walls within the temples (though often as not they had limestone walls).

-The Columns of Ancient Egypt by Monroe Edgar
+The Columns of Ancient Egypt by Jimmy Dunn writing as Monroe Edgar

 When we think of Egyptian temples, one of the principle architectural elements that comes to mind is the column.
 In fact, it is difficult to imagine a temple such as Karnak without thinking of its columned halls, and what many visitors will take away with them is visions of pylons, obelisks, statues and columns.
 Column shafts were often decorated with colorful depictions in painted, carved relief, and remain some of the most interesting architectural elements in Egyptian structures.
 Most people who have any familiarity with ancient Egypt will immediately recognize the form of Lotus and Papyrus style columns, but actually no less the about 30 different column forms have been isolated from temples of the various periods.